|RBI Established:||1 April 1935|

-RBI was nationalised on January 1, 1949, and after the nationalisation of RBI, it is entirely owned by the government of India, but before the nationalisation of the RBI, it was entirely owned by the private shareholders.
+RBI was nationalized on January 1, 1949, and after the nationalization of RBI, it is entirely owned by the government of India, but before the nationalization of the RBI, it was entirely owned by the private shareholders.

-The central office of the RBI was intially established in Kolkata (formerly Calcutta) but was permanently moved to mumbai in 1937.
+The central office of the RBI was initially established in Kolkata (formerly Calcutta) but was permanently moved to Mumbai in 1937.

-The RBI also has 4 local offices at Mumbai, Kolkata, Chennai, and New Delhi.
-And 27 regional offices most of them in the state capitals.
-And these local and regional offices are for advise the central board on local matters and to represent territorial and economic interests of local cooperative and indigeneous banks.
+The RBI also has 4 local offices in Mumbai, Kolkata, Chennai, and New Delhi.
+RBI also has 27, regional offices most of them in the state capitals.
+These local and regional offices are to advise the central board on local matters and to represent territorial and economic interests of local cooperative and indigenous banks.

-The RBI issue the Indian Rupee Notes except one Rupee Note.
+The RBI issued the Indian Rupee Notes except one Rupee Note.
 According to the RBI act.
-1934, The RBI can issue the Indian Rupee Notes of RS.2 and all the Notes greater than Rs.2 and maximum it can issue the Note of Rs.10,000.
-The RBI Notes Printing Preses are situated in the Indian cities Mysore, Salboni, Dewas, and Nashik.
+1934, The RBI can issue the Indian Rupee Notes of RS.2 and all the Notes greater than Rs.2, and maximum it can issue the Note of Rs.10,000.
+The RBI Notes Printing Presses are situated in the Indian cities Mysore, Salboni, Dewas, and Nashik.

-The Government of India issue the 1 Rupee Note and all the Indian Rupee Coins.
-According to the Coinage act 2011, The GOI can issue a maximum 1000 Rupee Coin.
-The Mints (where the Indian Rupee coins produced) of the Government of India are situated in the Indian cities Mumbai, Kolkata, Hydrabad, and Noida.
+The Government of India issues the 1 Rupee Note and all the Indian Rupee Coins.
+According to the Coinage act 2011, the GOI can issue a maximum of 1000 Rupee coins.
+The Mints (where the Indian Rupee coins produced) of the Government of India are situated in the Indian cities Mumbai, Kolkata, Hyderabad, and Noida.

 The Reserve Bank’s affairs are governed by a central board of directors, and the board is appointed for a period of four years.
-The board is appointed by the Government of India according to the RBI act.
-There are 1 Governor and maximum of 4 deputies Governors appointed as official directors.
-There are 10 directors, from various fields, 2 Government officials and 4 directors for local boards, one for each.
+The board is appointed by the Government of India, according to the RBI act.
+There are 1 Governor and a maximum of 4 deputy Governors appointed as official directors.
+There are 10 directors from various fields, 2 Government officials, and 4 directors for local boards, one for each.

-RBI regulate and supervise the financial and payment system in India.
+RBI regulates and supervises the financial and payment system in India.

-RBI ensures the financial stability in the banking system in India.
+RBI ensures financial stability in the banking system in India.